 Strawberry Pretzel Salad is an easy dessert that’s a party favorite!
-Layers of crunchy pretzels, luscious cream cheese mousse, and strawberries with jello are the best summer treat!
+Crunchy pretzels, cream cheese mousse, and strawberry jello make the best summer treat!

 LOVE THIS RECIPE?
 PIN IT FOR LATER!

 During the summer I hate turning on my oven to cook.
 It doesn’t matter if it’s dinner, breakfast, or dessert.
 If I can skip the extra heat I do.
 But then there are desserts like this Strawberry Pretzel Salad.
 Only 10 minutes of baking and then the rest of the rest is an easy no-bake dessert.
 The delicious layers of pretzel, cream cheese mousse, and strawberry in this strawberry pretzel salad recipe are crazy good and worth the short baking time.